 Average interest rate for financial liability as at 31 December 2019 amounted to 1.33 percent compared to 1.48 percent the previous year.
 Average duration of the fixed-interest period grew to 56 months.

 Group equity rose to CHF 2.37 billion, corresponding to a net asset value (NAV) per share of CHF 149.00.
 Equity ratio on the cut-off date amounted to 49.4 percent and net gearing to 83.2 percent.
 Thanks to its debt capacity of CHF 1.6 billion, the company continues to enjoy a high level of entrepreneurial freedom and space for financial manoeuvre.

 Starting with the 2020 financial year, Allreal will change over from using IFRS reporting standards to applying Swiss GAAP FER.
 The company will, as a result, simplify its financial reporting while maintaining high transparency and significance.

 The Allreal Group

 Allreal combines a stable-income real estate portfolio with the activities of a general contractor (development and realisation).
-The value of the real estate portfolio amounts to CHF 4.38 billion.
+The value of the real estate portfolio amounts to CHF 4.39 billion.
 In fiscal 2019, the project volume effectively handled amounted to CHF 341 million.
 Allreal employs a staff of over 220 in Zurich, Basel and Berne.
-Allreal’s headquarters are located in Zurich and the company operates in Switzerland only.
+Allreal’s operational headquarters are located at Glattpark and the company operates in Switzerland only.
 Allreal Holding AG is listed on the SIX Swiss Exchange.